-The Master of Science in Counseling offers three concentrations:
+The Master of Science in Counseling offers two concentrations:

 Students in each concentration share a core counseling curriculum with the remaining coursework selected based upon their chosen concentration.
-All counseling students complete a supervised field and internship experience in their area of concentration, college student personnel, Clinical Mental Health counseling/mental health, or human services.
+All counseling students complete a supervised field and internship experience in their area of concentration.

 There are three dimensions to your development as a counselor: